huggingface/optimum-habana/README.md

 🤗 Optimum Habana is the interface between the 🤗 Transformers library and [Habana's Gaudi processor (HPU)](https://docs.habana.ai/en/latest/index.html).
 It provides a set of tools enabling model loading and fine-tuning on single- and multi-HPU settings for different downstream tasks.
+The current relaease focuses on question answering and text classification.

 ## What is a Habana Processing Unit (HPU)?